kannans89/RustRepo/08_Strings/08_Strings.md

  ```
+Output :

-output : `Tutor`
+`Tutor`

-The elegant way to access the characters from a string is using `chars` method.Let us see an example.
+Another way of accessing characters from a string is by using the `chars` method.Let us see an example.

 ```rust
  fn main(){